Donald Hoop Murder: Where is Joy Major Hoop Now?

 Joy Major Hoop’s trial began in 1998, and many patrons of the bar testified against her, stating they had heard her talking about killing her husband.
 With Kathy Kerr’s testimony and the mounting evidence, Joy was found guilty of conspiracy and complicity in the aggravated murder of her husband.
 She was sentenced to life in prison with the possibility of parole after 25 years.
 Joy immediately filed a petition for a new trial, but her sentence was upheld.

 Joy filed a second motion for a new trial, claiming she had discovered new evidence, specifically that the gun used to kill Donald was not hers.
 However, the court ruled that the other evidence clearly proved she had planned her husband’s murder, and the ownership of the gun would not alter her conviction.
 In 2013, her second appeal was also denied.
-Now 61 years old, Joy is serving her sentence at the Dayton Correctional Institution in Ohio, with her parole date set for 2028.
+As of writing, the 61-year-old is serving her sentence at the Dayton Correctional Institution in Ohio, with her parole date set for 2028.

 Read More: Cheryl Flippo’s Murder: Where is James Michael Flippo Now?